LivelyDismay/tempus-maledictum/postinstall.md

-Remember that installation folder you chose for Wabbajack?
+Remember that installation folder you chose for the modlist when you launched the Wabbajack app?
+It's when I recommended a blank folder at the root of a drive, such as `D:/Tempus Maledictum`.
 Pop that guy open.

 Scroll down and find `ModOrganizer.exe`.
 Launch it.